AndrzejZaba/Service-Robots-Lab-Raports/README.md

 # Service Robots Raports
- Raports made for Service Robots course at AGH university
+ Raports made for Service Robots course at AGH university.
+ All raports are written in polish.

  Raports include:
     V-Rep scenes